 We provide Services for Alameda County residents, property owners, and property managers.

-Requests for service are generally related to vectors, such as rodents, insects (bed bugs, fleas, flies, cockroaches, mosquitoes/Albany only), arachnids (mites, ticks), and nuisance wildlife (bats, raccoons, opossums, skunks), as well as causative condition, such as garbage, rubbish, overgrowth and abandoned/neglected properties.
-We are not a licensed structure pest control agency, please see our District response policy in regard to wildlife, bees and yellowjackets (Please see “Widlife and Bees/Yellowjackets Response Policy”).
+Requests for service are generally related to vectors, such as rodents, insects (bed bugs, fleas, flies, cockroaches), arachnids (mites, ticks), and nuisance wildlife (bats, raccoons, opossums, skunks), as well as causative condition, such as garbage, rubbish, overgrowth and abandoned/neglected properties.
+We are not a licensed structure pest control agency, please see our District response policy regarding wildlife, bees and yellowjackets (“Wildlife and Bees/Yellowjackets Response Policy”).

 We also give presentations to community groups and organizations.

-A “request for service” (RFS) can be made by calling the office (510-567-6800) or by submitting the online form below.
+A “request for service” (RFS) can be made by calling the office (510-567-6800) or by emailing us at [email protected].
 Please provide your name, address, day time contact phone number and a brief description of the problem.